chseeling/rpi_cluster/MPI.md

     mpiexec -f ~/mpich-3.3/machinefile -n 20 ./xhpl_script

-check nodes by ssh-ing into node and running htop, you should see all 4 core at close to 100% check temperature with, for example node 3 got up to 84decC.
-Note I have no attution heatsinks installed (something to explore).
+check nodes by ssh-ing into node and running htop, you should see all 4 core at close to 100%

+check temperature with,

     /opt/vc/bin/vcgencmd measure_temp

+for example node 3 got up to 84decC.
+Note, I have no additional heatsinks installed (something to explore).

 check cpu frequencies with

     sudo cat /sys/devices/system/cpu/cpu[0-3]/cpufreq/cpuinfo_cur_f